-Maybe you've Googled "signs of emotional abuse" late at night.
-Maybe friends have expressed concern, but you've defended him.
-Maybe you've told yourself that because he doesn't hit you, it doesn't count as abuse.
-Or maybe you've started to recognize the patterns but feel ashamed, confused, or terrified about what it means.
+You've Googled "do I need therapy or am I overreacting?" or asked ChatGPT “is my partner a narcissist?” late at night.
+Your friends or family have expressed concern, but you've defended him.
+You've told yourself that because he doesn't hit you, it doesn't count as abuse.
+He can be very loving sometimes, so you’re still hoping things will get better.
+He promises to change, and he does, for a little while.
+But you've started to recognize the patterns and feel ashamed, confused, or terrified about what it means.

 You're in the right place.

-I help people who are experiencing emotional abuse, verbal abuse, psychological manipulation, and coercive control—including narcissistic abuse.
-You might not be sure yet what to call what you're experiencing, and that's okay.
-We'll figure it out together.
+I help women who are experiencing emotional abuse, verbal abuse, psychological manipulation, and coercive control—including narcissistic abuse.

-Signs You May Be in an Emotionally Abusive Relationship
+Signs You Might Be In An Emotionally Abusive Relationship

 In your relationship: